c9s/SQLBuilder/README.md

 It also supports cross-platform query generation, there are three types of query (currently): **Universal**, **MySQL**, **PgSQL**.
-The **Universal** queries are cross-platform queries, you can use them to create a cross-platform PHP API to your database system, and the supported platforms are: MySQL, PgSQL, SQLite.
+The **Universal** queries are cross-platform, you can use them to create a cross-platform PHP API to your database system, and the supported platforms are: MySQL, PgSQL, SQLite.

 Universql Queries: